Sabirul Islam: Teen-Trepreneur Trilogy books and board game

-At the age of 17, Islam spent three months during lunch hours writing his first book.
+At the age of 17, Sabir spent three months during lunch hours writing his first book.
 After being rejected by 40 publishers he edited, designed and marketed the book himself.
 In January 2008, using his own funds he self-published his first book The World at Your Feet.
 The book offers young people guidance and encouragement to turn their entrepreneurial vision into reality.
 His book launch allowed him to become a motivational speaker.
 In the first nine months following the launch, over 42,500 copies of his book were sold.
 At the age of 18, he got the book professionally published, the book then sold globally.
 The book has now sold 60,000 copies.

-Islam invested £20,000 of his own money and spent 10 months developing and launching a business board game with six 11- to 15-year-olds.
+Sabirul invested £20,000 of his own money and spent 10 months developing and launching a business board game with six 11- to 15-year-olds.
 Teen-Trepreneur teaches key aspects of business from sales, to investment, expenses to loans and the even understanding the stock exchange.
 The game was intended to educate young people about enterprise, entrepreneurship and financial literacy.
 In June 2009, the game was launched, due to its multi-purpose in introducing 15 of 25 units taught for BTEC Level 2 Diploma in Business, the game has been integrated into the BTEC Business Qualification in over 500 schools across the UK.
 The game has sold over 300,000 copies in 14 countries worldwide.

 Alongside the board game, his second book The World at Your Feet: Three Strikes to a Successful Entrepreneurial Life was published.

 In February 2012, his third book Young Entrepreneur World was published.
 The book contained interviews with 25 of the most influential and successful entrepreneurs around the world, who share their journeys, thoughts and ideologies on a personal, business and political level.
 The book contains interviews, personal success stories and how others could achieve similar success within their respective fields.
 Over 100,000 copies of his books have been sold to date, which have been published in multiple languages including Spanish and Bengali.

-October 2015, Islam signed a deal with a local company, to launch Teen-Trepreneur to digital platforms.
+October 2015, Sabirul signed a deal with a local company, to launch Teen-Trepreneur to digital platforms.
 The digital version of the game will be called Teen-Trepreneur Fusion and will be free for download and available on android and IOS platforms.